aide-examples/.github/profile/README.md

 ### AIDE Solar
 The second AIDE application could be a technical system that transforms the energy of a solar panel so that it can charge USB devices.
 It should transmit data about the generated energy to a web host.
 Automated firmware updates are of course also part of it.

+### AIDE Knight
+This is a paper (not a system) describing how teaching the fundamentals of programming might benefit from Agentic Coding.
+The well-known chess knight's tour problem is often used to explain the concept of recursion.
+What can we gain and what will we lose if we delegate some work to an AI agent?

 ---

 ## Human Periodically in the Loop